Borneo Airways Limited

 The airline was originally founded in 1953 as Sabah Airways Limited.
 (SAL), to operate an air route between Sandakan and Jesselton (present-day Kota Kinabalu).
-The airline operated scheduled passenger service, as well as cargo, mail and chartered services primarily on the three British Borneo (and the subsequent corresponding East Malaysian and Brunei) territories.
+Acting as a subsidiary of Malayan Airways, the airline operated scheduled passenger service, as well as cargo, mail and chartered services primarily on the three British Borneo (and the subsequent corresponding East Malaysian and Brunei) territories.

 MASwings, a regional subsidiary of Malaysia Airlines can be considered as a contemporary successor of Borneo Airways, due to its shared origin and the common function as the inter-Borneo arm of the carrier.

 History

 1953-1957: Sabah Airways Ltd.

-Borneo Airways traced its history to Sabah Airways Ltd. (SAL), established by the Straits Steamship Company Limited and the government of British North Borneo.
+Borneo Airways traced its history to Sabah Airways Ltd. (SAL), established by the Straits Steamship Company and the government of British North Borneo.
 A subsidiary of Malayan Airways, the airline was launched in order to provide internal feeder service and rural flights in the territory.

 The proving flights started in May 1953 followed by a scheduled twice weekly flights in June 1953, linking Jesselton and Sandakan via Kudat, Ranau and Keningau.
 The operation later continued to Tawau in September 1953 and Lahad Datu in 1954.

 By 1955, the network was broadened into the State of Brunei and the Colony of Sarawak, with the airline acquiring the third de Havilland Dragon Rapide essential for its expansion.
 The base was also being shifted to Labuan Airport, replacing Sandakan Aerodrome, due to its more central geographical location for the routes.

 1957-1965: Borneo Airways Ltd.

 In 1957, the North Borneo Government with the government of Sarawak and Brunei established a new company in association of British Overseas Airways Corporation and Malayan Airways to form Borneo Airways, a successor of Sabah Airways.
 The company raised its capital amount to $580,000 of which 51% of its shares were jointly owned by the British Borneo Government.
 Conversely, the British Borneo Governments also possessed a minority stake on the Malayan Airways Limited.

 The new company was registered in Kuching, Sarawak; while its main operating & maintenance base, hangar and company headquarter remained in Labuan.
 The company was delegated the task to operate and further developing the internal air services between the three territories.
 By 1958, all of the former Sabah Airways assets were officially shifted into Borneo Airways.

 The airline acquired 2 new Scottish Aviation Twin Pioneer in April 1958, originally purchased jointly by the Governments of Sarawak, Brunei and North Borneo in January 1956.
 The aircraft is able to carry 16 passengers and was used to replace the feeder flights operated by de Havilland Dragon Rapide.
+The planes bearing the North Borneo aircraft registration codes VROAE and VROAF are being featured with an updated visual elements: These include an updated color scheme of royal blue and white, together with a new emblem for Borneo Airways Ltd. The emblem comprises the crests of the three Borneo Governments positioned over a set of white wings.